purescript-halogen/purescript-halogen/examples/keyboard-input/README.md

-# Keyboard Input (Event Sources)
+# Keyboard Input (Subscriptions)

-This example demonstrates how to selectively capture keyboard events and, more generally, how to use `EventSource`s in Halogen.
+This example demonstrates how to selectively capture keyboard events and, more generally, how to use event listeners in Halogen.

 ## Building